msysbio/microbetag/docs/tutorials/prep.md

 > Having an already optimal co-occurrence network to annotate is essential from a biological point-of-view.
 > Thus, we strongly suggest you first build your co-occurrence network using FlashWeave or any inference tool
 > on your own, in order to address the idiosyncrasy of your data the best you can.
+>
-> In the framework of microbetag, you can do that by running the pre-processing Docker image we provide and by editing the
+> In the framework of microbetag, you can do that by running the pre-processing Docker image we provide.
-> `flashweave.jl` script (see the [preparation step](../../input.md#the-preparation) as well as the [FlashWeave documentation](https://githubhelp.com/meringlab/FlashWeave.jl) for more).
+> You may check the [FAQs](../faq.md#when-to-enable-the-sensitive-and-heterogeneous-arguments) for FlashWeave's most essential parameters you can set through the `config.yml` file of the preprocessing image.
+> In addition, you can edit the `flashweave.jl` script to adjust it to your needs; you may check for more information the [FlashWeave documentation](https://github.com/meringlab/flashweave.jl) direclty.